 When the turn came for Esther the daughter of Abihail the uncle of Mordecai, who had taken her as his own daughter, to go in to the king, she asked for nothing except what Hegai the king’s eunuch, who had charge of the women, advised.
 Now Esther was winning favor in the eyes of all who saw her.
 Esther 2:15

 There was a lot of virgins who were gathered to possibly be queen and it was a long shot that Esther would be chosen.
-But the thing that set her apart was that people like her.
-Everyone who encountered Esther loved her because she was a good woman.
-Esther was not fake, backstabbing, conniving, rude, or cold hearted.
-She was a women who people loved to be around and for that the king chose her.
+But the thing that set her apart was that people liked her, she was a good person, and everyone who encouraged her remembered her.

 While Esther was walking around being herself impressing everyone.
 I am sure there was talk around the castle about who this woman was.
 What a great woman she was, and how she would be great for the king.
 Even Hegai who had been living in the palace and knew the king, advised Esther on what to take with her as she would spend the night with the king.

 This brings me more lessons from Esther and why I love this verse so much.
 If you are so busy being a good person then you never know who you may meet along the way.
 And you never know who will help you along the way.
 You do not have to pretend to be someone else or be the stereotypical evil back stabbing woman to get ahead.
 Just be you, and through being you, you will go to places that you never thought possible.

 Have you every heard of how your reputation can proceed you?
 When you show people your true self and maintain a good reputation then people will be willing to help you just as Hegai helped Esther.
 People will fall in love you with and sing your praises to others.
 And just like Esther your King may catch wind of you and want to get to know you, because of the wonderful things that he has heard about you.